CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/GRE-Tunneling.md

 To configure GRE tunneling, you create a GRE tunnel interface with routes for tunneling on both endpoints as follows:

-1. Create a tunnel interface by specifying an interface name, the tunnel mode as `gre`, the source (local) and destination (remote) underlay IP address, and the `ttl` (optional).
+- Create a tunnel interface by specifying an interface name, the tunnel mode as `gre`, the source (local) and destination (remote) underlay IP address, and the `ttl` (optional).
-2. Bring the GRE tunnel interface up.
-3. Assign an IP address to the tunnel interface.
+- Assign an IP address to the tunnel interface.
-4. Add route entries to encapsulate the packets using the tunnel interface.
+- Add route entries to encapsulate the packets using the tunnel interface.

-The following configuration example shows the commands used to set up a bidirectional GRE tunnel between two endpoints: `TunnelR1` and `TunnelR2`.
-The local tunnel endpoint for `TunnelR1` is 10.0.0.9 and the remote endpoint is 10.0.0.2.
-The local tunnel endpoint for `TunnelR2` is 10.0.0.2 and the remote endpoint is 10.0.0.9.
+The following configuration example shows the commands used to set up a bidirectional GRE tunnel between two endpoints: `tunnelR1` and `tunnelR2`.
+The local tunnel endpoint for `tunnelR1` is 10.0.0.9 and the remote endpoint is 10.0.0.2.
+The local tunnel endpoint for `tunnelR2` is 10.0.0.2 and the remote endpoint is 10.0.0.9.

-{{< img src = "/images/cumulus-linux/gre-tunnel-config.png" >}}
+{{< img src = "/images/cumulus-linux/gre-tunnel-config1.png" >}}

 {{< tabs "TabID35 ">}}
 {{< tab "NVUE Commands">}}